swiftlang/swift/docs/SIL.rst

   // #U.Foo, #U.Bar, etc. must be cases of $U
   // `label1` through `labelN` must refer to block labels within the current
   //   function
-  // label1 must take a single argument of the address type of #U.Foo's data
-  // label2 must take a single argument of the address type of #U.Bar's data
-  // labelN must take no basic block arguments
+  // The destinations must take no basic block arguments

 Conditionally branches to one of several destination basic blocks based on the discriminator in the enum value referenced by the address operand.
-If a case is matched by the switch, the enum value is destructured in-place, invalidating the enum value, and the address of the data for the matched case is passed to the destination basic block as an argument.
-Destroying the data is guaranteed equivalent to destroying the original value.
-Destroying the original enum after it has been successfully matched by a case is undefined behavior.
-In the default case, the enum is left unmodified.

 Unlike ``switch_int``, ``switch_enum`` requires coverage of the operand type:
 If the ``enum`` type is resilient, the ``default`` branch is required; if the ``enum`` type is fragile, the ``default`` branch is required unless a destination is assigned to every ``case`` of the ``enum``.

-The addresses passed into the destination blocks are invalidated if the ``destructive_switch_enum_addr`` operand is reinitialized.
+Unlike ``switch_enum``, the payload value is not passed to the destination basic blocks; it must be projected out separately with `take_enum_data_addr`_.

 dynamic_method_br
 `````````````````